-Theatre Education
+Theatre Education Concentration

 For students seeking secondary school certification by the State of Arizona, the B.F.A. degree offers a teacher certification track.
 This track certifies a teacher for the instruction of theatre to students in grades 7-12 (and an endorsement for K-12 "dramatic arts") in the Arizona public schools.
-Although the B.F.A. theatre education student is officially enrolled in the College of Fine Arts, all professional education courses and recommendation for certification are provided by the College of Education Professional Teacher Preparation Program (PTPP).
+Although the student is officially enrolled in the College of Fine Arts, all professional education courses and institutional recommendation for certification are provided by the College of Education Professional Teacher Preparation Program (PTPP).

 A minor teaching field of 24 to 30 semester hours in such areas as English or communication is not required for the degree but is highly recommended.
 The minor teaching field's department specifies which courses can be applied toward the minor teaching field.
-The Arizona Department of Education mandates the minimum number of semester hours required for major areas, approved areas, and endorsements in certification.
-The following theatre courses are required:
+The Arizona Department of